-The Application should be submitted in the following format, or the application may be considered non-responsive and will not be submitted for the review process:
+The Application should be submitted in the following format, or the application will be considered non-responsive and will not be submitted for the review process:

 - 1. Microsoft Word 2016 or more current version. - 2.
 Font Size: 12 point unreduced (Arial or Times New Roman). - 3.
 Page Size: 8.5 by 11 inches. - 4.
 Page Margin Size: One inch. - 5.
-Project Declaration should be double spaced and shall not exceed one (1) page. - 6.
-Project Abstract should be double spaced and shall not exceed one (1) page.
+Project Abstract should be double spaced and shall not exceed one (1) page. - 6.
+Project Narrative:

+a.
+The Project Narrative should be double spaced.